chr1sbest/blog.chrisbest/public/about.md

-# About Kenneth
+# About Chris

-Hi, I’m Kenneth.
-Sometimes I write about building things with [Harp](http://harpjs.com).
+Hi, I’m Chris Best.
+I'm a self-taught software developer with a degree in Psychology.

+I'm not a good writer, but I'd like to be.
+Hopefully writing blog articles will help!